legalize-dev/legalize-nl/nl/BWBR0012054.md

 ### Artikel 3

-### G. Energie-advies of een maatwerkadvies zoals dit is vastgelegd in ISSO 75.2.
+### G. Energie-advies of een maatwerkadvies zoals dit is vastgelegd in ISSO 75.2 of CO2-emissiereductieplan.

 ### Artikel 4